JennMena/CS35LProject/README.md

 ## Front-End Structure
-The front end of BudgetBuddy is built using React and includes the following main pages:
+The front end of PennyPig is built using React and includes the following main pages:

 - **Login Page**: Allows users to log into their accounts.
 - **Sign Up Page**: Enables new users to create an account.